Can we hide comments so that participants can’t see each other’s feedback?

 - The admin user who posts the document will receive email notifications every time a new comment is submitted if they choose to; they can unpublish comments that are off track or inappropriate.

 - Allow users to flag comments as inappropriate, and modify the settings to automatically unpublish comments after X number of flags.

 How is CiviComment different from Google Docs or Dropbox?

-Google Docs is a collaborative document creation tool.
+Google Docs is a collaborative drafting tool, anybody can edit text.

 What’s different: CiviComment supports the next step in the input process.
-It lets large stakeholder groups offer feedback on final draft documents in a structured setting and provides tools to collect and manage comments from broad audiences.
+It lets large stakeholder groups offer feedback on final draft documents in a structured setting without being able to edit the text and provides tools to collect and manage comments from broad audiences.

 Dropbox is a file storage and sharing tool.

 What’s different: CiviComment is open for anyone, or anyone you invite, to participate.
 Dropbox is by invitation only and users need to register a Dropbox account.
 CiviComment provides a range of comment facilitation and management features that Dropbox does not include.
 The annotation features in Dropbox are designed for small team collaboration, not stakeholder or public feedback.